AAllred18/startup/notes.md

 ```<div>``` tag
 - Generic block-level container with no built-in semantics.
 - Used for layout/grouping; add meaning via classes, roles, ARIA.
+- container element used to group other HTML elements together.
+It has no visual effect by itself, but helps structure the page for styling and layout using CSS.
+Commonly used for sections, wrappers, and layout blocks.

 Link tag
 It links an external resource (usually a CSS file) to the HTML document.